Digital Due Diligence in 24-72 Hours: The M&A Speed Advantage

 Competitive bid situations: In auction processes where sellers permit 3-4 weeks of diligence, a 72-hour external assessment delivers independent technical validation in time to inform a credible LOI.
 Buyers with this capability win 15-25% more competitive situations than those relying on management representations.

 Pre-access risk quantification: Even in negotiated deals, buyers often cannot access target systems until definitive agreement.
-External assessment provides sufficient intelligence to size holdbacks, draft specific technology representations, and build a post-close remediation roadmap - all before legal close.
+External assessment provides sufficient intelligence to size holdbacks, draft specific technology representations, and build a post-close remediation roadmap, all before legal close.

 Portfolio monitoring: Ongoing quarterly assessments at $15K-30K per company reduce security incidents across a portfolio by 20-30% and support higher exit multiples by demonstrating sustained security maturity to potential acquirers.